 Nearly two days passed – I heard nothing.
 I followed up again, explaining that I wanted to clear this up for my blog, and asked pointedly what the process was.
 Part of the response is already available on their site (so – it was canned), but here you go:

 Thank you for the clarification.
 As for the cleaning and sanitization of items, Glambot selectively purchases most of its makeup from trusted sources within the beauty community, including professional makeup artists and beauty bloggers.
 In addition, we use a combination of different sterilization techniques, including, but not limited to, the application of high heat, alcohols and natural emollients, as well as layered product removal.

 To address your other concern regarding item authenticity, Glambot intake team members have beauty industry backgrounds and are highly familiar with makeup products.
 Because they’ve literally handled thousands upon thousands of pieces of makeup, they’ve become experts on spotting suspect counterfeit items.
 Additionally, by researching credible beauty blogs and being involved on beauty community forums, team members are kept up to date and routinely educate themselves on past and present counterfeit items.

 Glambot batch verification does not occur.

-At this point, you can decide for yourself – my opinion has changed due to this discovery and I will not likely be doing any further business with Glambot.
-If I am spending money, I would rather pay full price for a new product than get a discount on one that may be expired.
-I’m not telling you not to shop them, but do so with the understanding that you are gambling; there is risk that you will receive an expired product and that what I have shared is the extent of what will be done to reassure you, let alone ensure your satisfaction.
+My opinion definitely changed due to this discovery and I will not be doing any further business with Glambot.
+If I am spending money I would rather pay full price for new product than get a discount on expired ones.
+Shopping with Glambot is at your own risk with the understanding that you are gambling.
+You risk receiving expired product with nothing done to make it right or ensure your satisfaction.